Vermilionville Historic Village, LouisianaHistorical & Cultural Sites

 Day 1: Immersion in Vermilionville

-• Lunch (1:00 PM - 2:00 PM): Enjoy an authentic Cajun and Creole meal at La Cuisine de Maman, the village's on-site restaurant.
+• Lunch (1:00 PM - 2:00 PM): Enjoy authentic Cajun and Creole cuisine at La Cuisine de Maman, the village's restaurant.
+If it's a Sunday, take advantage of their all-you-can-eat buffet.

 Vermilionville Historic Village tips